theNewDynamic/minjinlee.com/_posts/2017-12-04-bookpage-best-books-of-2017.md

 Pachinko is one of the Top 25 Books of the Year in BookPage

-For the complete list, please click the link.&nbsp;
+For the complete list, please click the link.